AJK President Leaves For Three-day Visit To UK - UrduPoint

 AJK President Leaves For Three-day Visit To UK

-The Azad Jammu Kashmir (AJK) President, Sardar Masood Khan has embarked on a three-day visit to the United Kingdom
+Azad Jammu Kashmir President Sardar Masood Khan Tuesday left for London on a three-day visit to the United Kingdom

-ISLAMABAD (UrduPoint / Pakistan Point News - 3rd Dec, 2019) The Azad Jammu Kashmir (AJK) President, Sardar Masood Khan has embarked on a three-day visit to the United Kingdom.
-During his stay there, he will deliver lectures on Kashmir issue at several universities and colleges, address gatherings of Pakistani and Kashmiri communities in the UK and interact with local and international media.
+During his stay, he will deliver lectures on Kashmir issue at several universities and colleges, address gatherings of Pakistani and Kashmiri communities in the UK and interact with local and international media, it was officially said by the State's Presidential Secretariat.

 In a statement, he said that the Indian forces have been given free hand under black laws like Armed Forces Special Powers Act and Public Safety Act, to commit crimes against humanity.
 That is why; the Indian troops are ruthlessly perpetrating a reign of terror against the Kashmiri people.

-Sardar Masood Khan expressed concern that ethnic cleansing was being carried out in the held territory under a systematic manner, which is the violation of human rights agreements and conventions.
+Sardar Masood Khan expressed concern that ethnic cleansing was being carried out in the held Kashmir under a systematic manner, which is the violation of human rights agreements and conventions.